glorietaembajadores/AI_Chat_private_free/README.md

 # Create a CHAT AI LLM with several Open Source Models
-# Private: Chats runs only in you machine
+# Private: Chats runs only in your machine
 # WAIT 2 minutes until  all models are downloaded
     Model LLAMA Tiny   1Gb